TuxInvader/ergast-f1-api/README.md

 # Ergast API running on NGINX Unit
 This is a fork of the ergast-f1-api project.
 It has been modified to run on NGINX Unit within a single container.
+The default output format has also been changed to JSON.

 # ergast Local API Server